sajetan/DDP/README.md

 # DDP
-Design of Digital Platforms HW and SW assignments.
+Design of Digital Platforms HW and SW project.

 - Source code in this path - ./sw_project/src/sw/

+RSA implementation for HW/SW codesign. (will be updated further)

 Team:
 - Ho-Ya Huang,